hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/04_permissions_and_environment_variables.md

 $ which <your favorite command>
 ```

+Are the directories listed by the `which` command within $PATH?

 > #### Modifying Environment Variables
 >
 > If you are interested in adding a new entry to the path variable, the command to use is `export`.
 This command is usually executed as follows:
+>
-`export PATH=$PATH:~/opt/bin`, which tells the shell to add the ~/opt/bin directory to the end of the preexisting list within $PATH.
+> `export PATH=$PATH:~/opt/bin`, which tells the shell to add the ~/opt/bin directory to the end of the preexisting list within $PATH.
 Alternatively, if you use `export PATH=~/opt/bin:$PATH`, the same directory will be added to the beginning of the list.
-The order determines where the shell will look first.
+The order determines which directory the shell will look in first to find a program.

 #### Closer look at the inner workings of the shell, in the context of $PATH

-The $PATH variable is reset to a set of defaults (/bin:/usr/bin and so on), each time you start a new shell terminal.
+The $PATH variable is reset to a set of defaults (/bin:/usr/bin and so on), each time you start a new shell Terminal.
 To make sure that a command/program you need is always at your fingertips, you have to put it in one of 2 special shell scripts that are always run when you start a new terminal.
 These are hidden files in your home directory called `.bashrc` and `.bash_profile`.
 You can create them if they don't exist, and shell will use them.

-Check what hidden files exist in our home directory:
+Check what hidden files exist in our home directory using the `-a` flag:
 ```bash
 $ ls -al ~/
 ```

-Open the .bashrc file and at the end of the file add the export command that adds a specific location to the list in $PATH.
+Open the `.bashrc` file and at the end of the file add the export command that adds a specific location to the list in $PATH.
 This way when you start a new shell, that location will always be in your path.

-The location we want to add to the beginning of the list is `/opt/bcbio/local/bin`, we need this for when we run the RNA-Seq workflow tomorrow.
+The location we want to add to the beginning of the list is `/opt/bcbio/local/bin`, we need this for when we run the RNA-Seq workflow later.

 ```bash
 $ nano ~/.bashrc